bhomiksingh2000/mycontacts-backend/README.md

   - **middleware**: Custom middlewares for error handling, JWT verification, etc.
   - **config**: Configuration files for database connection, etc.

-## Future Improvements

-- Add persistent storage for session management.
-- Implement more comprehensive validation and sanitization.
-- Enhance logging and monitoring.
-- Add more comprehensive error handling.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.